jianmingm/ELP_Simulation/README.md

-### ELP Generation built on PyMOL
+## ELP Generation built on PyMOL

 #### Prerequisite ####
-The code is built upon python2 and the build_sequence code by Robert L. Campbell.
+The code is built upon python2 and the `build_sequence.py` code by Robert L. Campbell.

 The following packages are required